biocatchltd/heksher-py/docs/cookbook.rst

 Offline Settings
 ====================

-Sometimes we may want to have the Heksher client to be able retrieve the rules from an online heksher service, but we want to keep the option to override it.
+Sometimes we may want to have the Heksher client retrieve the rules from an online heksher service, but we want to keep the option to override it.
 We can do this easily with a stub client.

 For this example, we'll create the option to override the heksher values with a local file located at